pslucas0212/AWS-s3-Website/README.md

   * For Hosting type choose Host a static website
   * Fill in the Index document text field - I use index.html
   * Click the oragne Save changes button in the bottom right hand corner
+  * Make a note Bucket Website Endpoint so can test access after updating the Permissions tab
   * Make a note of your Amazon Resource Name (ARN) before you move on to the next step

 * In the S3 bucket next choose the Permissions tab and go to the Bucket Policy ection